Access support 24/7 in a mental health crisis

 Access support if there is a risk to life

-If you go to A&E with a mental health emergency the emergency department team may refer you to the liaison psychiatry team if further mental health input is needed.
-These are teams of mental health professionals co-located in local A&E Departments as follows:
+If you go to A&E with a mental health emergency they may refer you to the liaison psychiatry team if further mental health input is needed.
+There are liaison psychiatry teams based in the following local A&E departments:

 Access support if you are already a patient at our Trust